 - Refusal by the caregiver to allow you to be alone with your loved one.

-- Unusual behavior in your loved one, including changes in personality, loss of interest in activities once enjoyed, withdraw or fear around staff or other residents.
+- Unusual behavior in your loved one, including changes in personality, loss of interest in activities once enjoyed, withdrawal or fear around staff or other residents.

 - Witnessing belittling, controlling, or threatening behavior by the caregiver in your presence.